open-feature/go-sdk-contrib/tools/tck/README.md

 evaluation after "the provider is initialized again" reach it.
 A provider that does not implement `openfeature.StateHandler` has nothing to call, and the steps are no-ops — the `@lifecycle` gate keeps such a provider out of those scenarios anyway.
-Each direct call is bounded by `Config.ReadyTimeout`, so a shutdown that never returns fails its step rather than hanging `go test`.
+Each direct call is bounded by `tck.WithReadyTimeout`, so a shutdown that never returns fails its step rather than hanging `go test`.

 **Providers are registered under a suite-scoped domain, not a per-scenario one.** Registering a provider in a domain replaces and shuts down the previous one; a fresh domain per scenario would